 Sometimes the num lock is turned off on windows 10 startup.
-Due to this, we couldn’t use right-side keyboard’s numeric keys while putting the password in the windows login screen and lock screen.
-We have to use the upper-left side numeric keys which don’t like or irritating for some peoples.
+Due to this, we couldn’t use the right-side keyboard’s numeric keys while putting the password in the windows login screen and lock screen.
+We have to use the upper-left side numeric keys which we don’t like or are irritating for some people.

-While struggling with this issue, some questions are rising in my mind, why the num lock keeps turns off automatically without pressing numlock key.
-Is there no way to keep numlock turns ON in the windows 10 startup login sreen so that user can use the right-side keyboard numeric keys freely.
+While struggling with this issue, some questions are rising in my mind, why does the num lock keep turning off automatically without pressing numlock key.
+Is there no way to keep numlock turns ON in the windows 10 startup login screen so that users can use the right-side keyboard numeric keys freely?

-Num lock key is used to enable or disable the right-side numeric keys on the keyboard.
+What is Num Lock: Num lock key is used to enable or disable the right-side numeric keys on the keyboard.
 If you disable it, the numeric keys turn to arrow function.
-And if you enable it, the numeric keys function as normal typing numbers.
-The following names printed on the keyboards as num lock: numeric lock, number lock, num Lock, num Lk.
+If you enable it, the numeric keys function as normal typing numbers.
+The following names are printed on the keyboards as num lock: numeric lock, number lock, num Lock, num Lk.

 [Solution] How to keep NumLock turn ON at Windows boot.

 After that, I was searching for its solution but did not get any setting to do this.
 Fortunately, in the end, we found a solution to keep num lock turns on at startup (Login Screen).
 We are going to share the solution here on this page.